Follow:

 Cosmetic Industry Requirements

-Pressed powders need 8-12% zinc stearate or silica for proper compression and wear resistance.
-Loose powders require 2-4% treatment for optimal dispersion.
-Shelf life typically extends to 24-36 months with proper anti-caking treatment.
+Pressed powders in cosmetics typically require 8-12% zinc stearate or silica for proper compression and improved wear resistance.
+Loose powders, on the other hand, generally need 2-4% treatment for optimal dispersion.
+With proper anti-caking treatment, cosmetic products can often achieve a shelf life of 24-36 months.
+Performance standards include:

 • Press hardness: 8-12 kPa